Levy and Citrus Counties

 Dunnellon Bait and Tackle 352-465-2755

-Cooling temperatures should lengthen the window of daily bass activity.
 For the best odds of connecting with a trophy bass, try trolling live golden shiners along the channel drop-offs.
 Shiners can also be free-lined or fished under a float to try to entice bass.
-With bass gearing up for the spawn as winter approaches, try fishing in closer to the shore and around aquatic vegetation with soft plastic baits.
+Flipping and pitching soft plastics and jigs around stumps could produce decent catches of bass too.
 Panfish can be taken near aquatic vegetation as well, especially under mats of floating plants.
 Try using grass shrimp, crickets, or earthworms.
 Shellcrackers can be more effectively targeted while fishing earthworms close to or on the bottom.
 Good numbers of catfish can still be caught by using baits fished on the bottom.
 Try using cut shad, shrimp, or a live bluegill (caught by legal methods) to entice both channel and white catfish.